-Dr. Victoria Rizzo (Associate Professor of Social Work) currently serves as the Interim Department Chair.
-She has used her extensive social work practice in health care experience to develop and implement health and social services research in the area of chronic illness and aging.
-Dr. Rizzo has received funding from various foundations and agencies, including the John A. Hartford Foundation, the Arthritis Foundation (New York Chapter), the UJA-Federation of New York, the Jewish Association Serving the Aging (JASA) Board of Trustees, and the Garfield Foundation of Kaiser Permanente Health Care Systems to examine the impact of social work interventions on older adults coping with chronic illnesses, elder abuse, and the demands of informal caregiving.
-Currently, Dr. Rizzo is partnering with JASA, the largest social service agency for elders in New York City to conduct research focused on the provision of professional social work services to older adults participating in JASA sponsored programs.
-She is also the principal investigator for the research component of ART CART: Saving the Legacy, a nine-month interdisciplinary, intergenerational service learning program that pairs graduate students with older artists in New York City and Washington D.C. to help the artists document their artwork.
-In a 2012 issue of the Journal of Social Work Education, Dr. Rizzo was identified as a top-rated social work journal co-author associated with a connected network of often cited social work scholars.
-Dr. Rizzo received her M.S.W. and Ph.D. from the University at Albany, SUNY.
+Dr. Rizzo has used her extensive social work practice in health care experience to develop and implement health and social services research in the areas of chronic illness and aging.
+She has received funding from various foundations and agencies -- including the John A. Hartford Foundation, the Arthritis Foundation (New York Chapter), the UJA-Federation of New York, the Jewish Association Serving the Aging (JASA) Board of Trustees and the Garfield Foundation of Kaiser Permanente Health Care Systems -- to examine the impact of social work interventions on older adults coping with chronic illnesses, elder abuse and the demands of informal caregiving.
+From 2007 to 2014, Dr. Rizzo partnered with JASA, the largest social service agency for elders in New York City, to conduct research focused on the provision of professional social work services to older adults participating in JASA-sponsored programs.
+As a result of this work, Dr. Rizzo was an invited participant for the Civil Legal Aid Research Workshop co-sponsored by the United States Department of Justice National Institute of Justice, the Access to Justice Initiative and the National Science Foundation in May 2015.

-M.S.W, School of Social Welfare, University at Albany
+- MSW, School of Social Welfare,

-B.A., English/Secondary Education, The College of Saint Rose
+College of Saint Rose

 Current Research Interests